annaschaap/bachelor/README.md

 # bachelor

-When coding, we used a different naming convention than when writing the bachelor thesis:
-MG = Matching Game
+1. When coding, we used a different naming convention than when writing the bachelor thesis: \n MG = Matching Game \n
-Qfam = Convo With Caregiver
+Qfam = Convo With Caregiver \n
-Qunfam = Convo With Experimenter
+Qunfam = Convo With Experimenter \n